sharetribe/flex-docs/src/docs/concepts-development/content-management/index.md

 content.
 In the future, it will also be possible to create custom sections.

-TODO: IS THE LEVEL OF TECHNICALITY OK FOR A FLEX DOCS ARTICLE CF OPERATOR GUIDE?

 ![Example page with levels of content modeling elements](./content_modeling.png)

 ## Sections